haykbit/react-music-player/README.md

 | Package manager for PHP   | [Composer](https://getcomposer.org/) | True     |
 | Cloud file manager | [Cloudinary](https://cloudinary.com) | True |

-*_You can choose between the dozens of possibilities, VSCode is only a recommendation_
+*_You can choose between dozens of possibilities, VSCode is only a recommendation_

 ### ENV files